bbbb272/3sixty/README.md

 node mainScript.js
 ```

-then switch to the your test and the open telegram on phone and type `ss`
+then switch to the your test/exam and then open telegram on phone, switch to the bot your had created and then enter it's chat and type `ss`

 ### You'll get your answers now, enjay!